 During a Texas divorce, it’s important to understand your property appraisal report.
 This report gives vital information about asset valuation, which is key in property division.
 Focus on these areas:

-• Valuation Date: Check that it matches your divorce timeline, as it affects market value.
+- Valuation Date: Ensure it aligns with your divorce timeframe, as it influences market value.

-• Market Value: This shows the likely selling price based on current market conditions.
-It’s crucial for fair distribution.
+- Market Value: This indicates the anticipated selling price of the item based on current market conditions.
+It is crucial for equitable distribution.

 Common Valuation Methods Used in Texas Divorce Appraisals: A Clear Explanation